demisto/content/Packs/SafeBreach/Integrations/SafeBreach_v2/SafeBreach_description.md

 ## SafeBreach Simulations & Insights
-  This integration allows to leverage SafeBreach simulation results and insights to automatically remediate multiple malicious indicators with immediate threat to your environment.
+This integration leverages SafeBreach simulation results and insights to remediate malicious indicators that expose your environment to real risks.

   To configure the integration on SafeBreach:
   1. Open the **Navigation bar** → … → **CLI Console**